Divyansh Jhunjhunwala

 Recent News

-Jan 24: My work on one-shot federated learning using Fisher information got accepted to AISTATS 2024!
+Jan 24: Work on one-shot federated learning using Fisher information got accepted to AISTATS 2024!

 Sep 23: Attended the New Frontiers in Federated Learning Workshop at Toyota Institute of Chicago (TTIC).
 Thanks to all the organizers!

-May 23: I am returning to IBM Research, Yorktown Heights as a summer research intern.
+May 23: I am returning to IBM T.J.
+Watson Research Center, New York as a summer research intern.

 Jan 23: My internship work on tuning the server step size in federated learning was accepted as a spotlight presentation at ICLR 2023!

-Oct 22: Our work on incentivizing clients for federated learning was accepted as an oral presentation at the FL-Neurips 22 workshop!
+Oct 22: Work on incentivizing clients for federated learning was accepted as an oral presentation at the FL-Neurips 22 workshop!
 (12% acceptance rate).

 Aug 22: Completed my internship at IBM T.J.
 Watson Research Center, New York.